-Question 24: Pentagon
+Question 24: Hexagon

-In this question, a regular pentagon with three diagonals is drawn.
-Students are asked to calculate one of the interior angles (part a), to name two congruent triangles (part b) and to calculate the size of two of the angles formed by the diagonals (parts c and d).
+In this question, a regular pentagon with four diagonals is shown.
+Students are asked to calculate one of the interior angles (part a), to name two congruent triangles (part b) and to calculate the size of two of the angles formed by the diagonal (part c and d).

-The interior angle of a regular pentagon can be found using a number of different approaches.
-One method requires students to know that the exterior angle of a regular pentagon is 360°/5 (72°) and that the sum of the angles on a straight line is 180°, so each interior angle is 108°.

-The diagonals already drawn show three congruent triangles, formed by two adjacent sides of the pentagon and a diagonal.
+The interior angle of a regular hexagon can be found using a number of different approaches.
+One method requires student to know that the exterior angle of a regular hexagon is $360^\circ \div 6$ (60°) and that the sum of the angles on a straight line is 180°, so each interior angle is 120°.
+The diagonals already drawn show three congruent triangles.
 The sizes of the required angles can be calculated using the properties of the angles in an isosceles triangle.

 Many geometry questions can be calculated using several methods.
-In the classroom, it is interesting to challenge different groups to use different methods, maybe giving them a rule which must be used for example: 'the angles in a triangle add up to 180°' or 'the exterior angles of a polygon add up to 360°'.
+In the classroom, it is interesting to challenge different groups to use different methods, maybe giving them a rule which must be used, for example: 'the angles in a triangle add up to 180°' or 'the exterior angles of a polygon add up to 360°'.